BorislavRaynov/car-market-react/README.md

 ---
 This is an App designed for my project defence on SoftUni ReactJS course.
+---
-The front-end is on ReactJS
+The front-end is on React.
 The back-end is on SoftUni Practice Server - https://github.com/softuni-practice-server/softuni-practice-server
 ---
 It is a car marketplace where you can browse or post car ads from different users.